-Figure SA-02.34 Operational support expenditure
+Figure SA-04.35 Operational support expenditure

-- 4.27.
+- 4.32.
 There are overspends in core engineering support activities, including design and planning, project management, engineering management and clerical support.
-The RIIO-ED1 plan was based on projections for how the Midlands would operate under a WPD management structure with little historical cost information to inform the plan.
-In the last few years, WPD has been reviewing the expenditure in this activity to identify potential efficiencies which will reduce this expenditure as RIIO-ED1 progresses the focus on this activity means that costs have already fallen since the start of the price control, and these efficiencies have been embedded into our RIIO-ED2 plan. - 4.28.
-Examples of such efficiencies are: - Introducing an electronic resource programme boards (STARS) to improve efficiency for our staff - Development of iPad applications to provide ease of access to critical information/functionality which helps to get the job done more effectively - Implementing a wide range of management information dashboards which provide timely information to managers across the business to aid business monitoring and decision making - Implementing a work instruction portal, to manage day to day work instruction issues, as well as invoicing and approval for payment and so modernising and improving our contract management during RIIO-ED1 and in readiness for RIIO-ED2 through digitisation. - 4.29.
-There is also an overspend on operational training, reflecting additional recruitment of resource into engineering trainee roles rather than craft apprentice roles, as well as required refresher courses in the early years of RIIO-ED1.
-We will always continue to adapt our workforce resilience and training plans to ensure we have an appropriately skilled and diverse workforce, capable of delivering on the opportunities in the closing years of RIIO-ED1 and into RIIO-ED2. - 4.30.
+In the last few years, WPD has been reviewing the expenditure in this activity to identify potential efficiencies which will reduce this expenditure as RIIO-ED1 progresses the focus on this activity means that costs have already fallen since the start of the price control, and these efficiencies have been embedded into our RIIO-ED2 plan. - 4.33.
+Examples of such efficiencies are: - Introducing an electronic resource programme boards (STARS) to enhance the utilisation of staff time. - Development of iPad applications to provide ease of access to critical information/functionality which helps to get the job done more effectively. - Implementing a wide range of management information dashboards which provide timely information to managers across the business to aid business monitoring and decision making. - Implementing a work instruction portal, to manage day to day work instruction issues, as well as invoicing and approval for payment and so modernising and improving our contract management during RIIO-ED1 and in readiness for RIIO-ED2 through digitisation. - 4.34.
+The overspend on operational training reflects additional recruitment of resource into engineering trainee roles rather than craft apprentice roles, as well as required refresher courses in the early years of RIIO-ED1.
+We will always continue to adapt our workforce resilience and training plans to ensure we have an appropriately skilled and diverse workforce, capable of delivering on the opportunities in the closing years of RIIO-ED1 and into RIIO-ED2. - 4.35.
 There have also been overspends in non-operational property capex.
-New properties have been built and developed in RIIO-ED1 to date, across all four DNOs, which were not anticipated at the time of the Business Plan.
+New properties have been built and developed in RIIO-ED1, across all four DNOs, which were not anticipated at the time of the Business Plan.
 There has also been an internal policy to bring vehicle repair and maintenance in-house (South West only at the time of the Business Plan), so additional property expenditure has been spent on obtaining land and building garages at depot sites.